-The Fire TV Cube – bundling as it does the functionality of a streaming stick and Amazon Echo together – comes with a somewhat higher $119.99 price tag (around £95 / AU$170).
+The Fire TV Cube – bundling as it does the functionality of a streaming stick and Amazon Echo together – comes with a somewhat higher $119 / £109 price tag.

 Fire TV range: design and features

 On the surface, you won’t really be able to tell the Fire TV Stick and Fire TV Stick 4K apart.
-Both come in the form of a small HDMI dongle that plugs into the back of your television.
+Both come in the form of a small HDMI dongle that plugs into the back of your television, with a power cable to keep it turned on.
 Both models also ship with the second-generation Alexa remote, meaning the navigation and voice control of the Fire TV app is identical between them.

 The Alexa remote comes with a hold-to-speak voice functionality, meaning you can push a button and have Alexa come up on your television.
 If you link up the streaming stick to an Amazon Echo, too, you can command your television to awaken and jump to specific shows or categories with voice commands, though Alexa isn’t quite as smart on Fire TV as she is with other daily needs.

-The Fire TV Cube is a whole other affair.
+The Fire TV Cube, though, is a whole other affair.